pashonic/SonarQube_AWS_Demo/README.md

 # Summary

 This is a demo project I created that deploys SonarQube to AWS.
+The purpose of this demo is to demonstrate automation; it should not be used for a production environment.

 # Solution Highlights